Facebook Audience Insights gives you a ton of data on your target demographic, which will help you better target your Facebook ads.

 So you can tell your boss, “it’s working!”

-So she-or-he can tell you—”great, you can keep your job.”
+So they can tell you—”great, you can keep your job.”

 Bonus: Download a free guide that teaches you how to turn Facebook traffic into sales in four simple steps using Hootsuite.